Cross Country Skiing: A Beginner’s Guide To Nordic Skiing

 Proper Dressing for the Activity

 Dressing appropriately for cross country skiing is crucial to stay comfortable and safe in various weather conditions.
 Layering is key to regulate your body temperature.
 Start with a moisture-wicking base layer to keep sweat away from your body.
-Add an insulating mid-layer for warmth, and finish with a windproof and outer layer.
+Add an insulating mid-layer for warmth, and finish with a windproof and waterproof outer layer.
 Don't forget to wear thermal socks, warm gloves or mittens, a hat or headband, and protective eyewear.
 It's also important to bring extra layers and a change of clothes in case of unexpected weather changes.

 Essential Safety Tips